Softorage/Softorage/content/get-involved.md

 ---
 title: "Get Involved"
-description: "Help make Softorage better"
+description: "Be part of the community and help make Softorage better"
 ---

 ## Contents